AlexJBanks/seminar_extraction/ontologyEvaluation.md

 of
 the
 ```
 This was further improved by reducing the scope,
 initially looking at just `Topic:` segment and abstract/body but I found reducing to just `topic` more useful.
 ```regexp
 (?m)^(.+?):\s*(.*(?:\n\s+.*)*)
 ```

-Also, by tweaking the definition of a 'word' so that parts of email addresses etc weren't included
+Also, by tweaking the definition of a 'word' so that email addresses, names etc aren't included
 ```regexp
 (?i)(?<=[\s\-\/'(])(\w*[a-z]{2,}\w*)(?=[.,'):\-\/\s])
 ```